-The characteristics of a probability distribution or density function (PDF) are as follows:
+The characteristics of a probability distribution function (PDF) for a discrete random variable are as follows:

 - Each probability is between zero and one, inclusive (inclusive means to include zero and one).